Over One Million Back Injuries Annually

 Have A Work-Related Back Injury?
 Call Our Workers’ Compensation Lawyers.

-Our Lexington workers’ compensation attorneys believe that every employee is entitled to a workday free from the risk of an injury.
+Our workers’ compensation attorneys believe that every employee is entitled to a workday free from the risk of an injury.
 If your job functions have led to your back injury or other medical condition, know that you have a right to seek workers’ compensation for medical costs and lost wages.